JD Spicer Zeb Solicitors Banner Image

 Dissemination of terrorist publications

-Under Section 2 of the Terrorism Act 2006, someone may be charged with dissemination of terrorist publications if they::
+You may be charged with dissemination of terrorist publications if you are found guilty of:

-• Give, sell or lend a terrorist publication;
+• Giving, selling or lending a terrorist publication

-• Offer a terrorist publication for sale or loan;
+• Offering a terrorist publication for sale or loan

-• Provide a service to others which enables another to obtain, read, listen or look at terrorist publications or acquire them by means of a gift, sale or loan;
+• Providing a service to others which enables another to obtain, read, listen or look at terrorist publications or acquire them by means of a gift, sale or loan

-• Transmit the content of terrorist publications electronically; or
+• Transmitting the content of terrorist publications electronically

-• Have a terrorist publication in their possession with a view to becoming the subject of any of the above.
+• Having a terrorist publication in your possession with a view to becoming the subject of any of the above

 Terrorist training offences

-Under Section 6 of the Terrorism Act, charges for training for terrorism can be brought where there is evidence of any instruction or training in the skills that can be used to commit an act of terrorism.
-It also must be shown that, at the time, the person know that their instructions or training would assist in the commission of terrorist acts.
+Charges for training for terrorism can be brought where there is evidence of any instruction or training in the skills that can be used to commit an act of terrorism.
+It also must be shown that, at the time, the person knew that their instructions or training would assist in the commission of terrorist acts.

 Funding terrorism

-Under Section 15 of the Terrorism Act 2000, if a person invites, receives money or other property, and has reasonable belief that this will be used for the purpose of terrorism, this can lead to a charge of ‘fundraising terrorism’.
+If you invite, receive money or other property, and have reasonable belief that this will be used for the purpose of terrorism, this can lead to a charge of fundraising terrorism.

 This can be further separated into the following: